sav-che/TL-2/Authors/Over, William Henry {std. Over}.md

-> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/item/104137#page/881/mode/1up) of TL-2 Vol. III.
+> [!cite] BHL link: this entry starts at [page 865](https://www.biodiversitylibrary.org/page/33355952) of TL-2 Vol. III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Over, William Henry (1866-?), American botanist; curator of the Museum of the University of South Dakota at Vermillion. (*Over*).
+Over, William Henry (1866-?), American botanist; curator of the Museum of the University of South Dakota at Vermillion.
+**Abbreviated name**: *Over*

 #### Herbarium and types